Recipe Idea Shop

 Mixing It Up

-This recipe is really flexible.
-I added one cup of peanut butter here but have used less.
-I don't think I would use more than one cup because it would overpower the chocolate.
-And, you can also leave the peanut butter out completely.
+This recipe is very flexible.
+I added one cup of peanut butter here but have often used less.
+I wouldn’t use more than one cup because it can overpower the chocolate.
+You can also leave the peanut butter out completely if you prefer.

 how to make chow mein noodle and peanut haystacks 1

-Once you add the peanuts and chow mein noodles to the chocolate mix, stir until the nuts and noodles are completely covered.
-You might even add more noodles, nuts, or both if you feel there is enough chocolate mixture to coat them completely.
+Once you add the peanuts and chow mein noodles to the melted chocolate mixture, stir until the nuts and noodles are completely coated.
+If it looks like there is still plenty of chocolate, you can add more noodles, more nuts, or a little of both.

 chocolate peanut haystacks 2

-Even though I used parchment paper on my cookie sheet I still sprayed the paper with cooking oil to be on the safe side.
+Even though I line my cookie sheet with parchment paper, I still give the paper a quick spray with cooking oil just to be on the safe side.

-I use a cookie sheet because I like to pop the haystacks into my refrigerator's freezer until the candy sets.
-Of course it depends on how much room you have in your freezer.
+I use a cookie sheet so I can pop the haystacks into my refrigerator’s freezer until the candy sets.
+Of course, this depends on how much room you have in your freezer.

 chow mein chocolate candy

-Store them in an airtight tin canister (holiday-themed).
-You can put the canister in the refrigerator and the candy will be cold and crunchy.
-Put the canister on the countertop, and the candy will be soft but still crunchy.
-It just depends on the texture you prefer.
+Store the haystacks in an airtight holiday-themed tin canister.
+If you keep the canister in the refrigerator, the candy will be cold and crunchy.
+If you store it on the countertop, the candy will be softer but still crunchy.
+It all depends on the texture you prefer.

 Chow Mein Noodle Haystacks